Galium boreale: Taxonomy

 The species Galium boreale was first described by Carl Linnaeus in 1753 based on the European population.

 In 1818, Galium septentrionale Roem. & Schult. was described by Johann Jacob Roemer and Josef August Schultes based on the North American population.
 G. septentrionale was determined to be a synonym of G. boreale in 2003.

 The genus Galium is a member of the family Rubiaceae.

 Uses

 Galium boreale is edible, with a sweet smell and taste, and can be eaten as a wild salad green.
 Varieties such as Galium boreale which do not contain the small hooks on the stem are not as palatable as the hooked varieties of Galium, like Galium aparine, but are important plants to remember for survival purposes.
 Galium boreale is known as "bedstraw" because it is used as fragrant stuffing for mattresses.
-There is also chemical evidence for its use in red textile dyes during the "Viking age" (year 800 to 1066).
+There is also chemical evidence for its roots use in red textile dyes during the "Viking age" (year 800 to 1066).